-Europe is united — but not entirely.
+Europe is united — and not.
 The situation is reminiscent of ancient Greek city-states, constantly in conflict until they were conquered by Alexander or the Romans.
 In modern times, it’s the Americans who have “conquered” and unified Europe since the end of World War II.
 If they were to withdraw, would old grievances resurface?
 A truly unified Europe could become a superpower — especially if Russia were part of the equation.
 These are the kinds of questions that may determine the continent’s future.

 Asia is home to several great powers and a mosaic of peoples, cultures, and religions — Islam, Hinduism, Taoism, Buddhism, Shintoism, and more.
 One might expect conflicts here, but in practice, the situation is often stable — as between the nuclear powers India and Pakistan, where border disputes flare up but rarely escalate.
 The deterrent power of nuclear weapons prevents large-scale wars — the risk of catastrophe is too high.